jamiegau/cinema-catcher-app/README.md

     hostname: catcher-example
 ```

-Second, set the static IP address you assigned to the network interface on the projection network.
+Set the static IP address you assigned to the network interface on the projection network.
 This appear twice in the yml file.
 ```
 extra_hosts:
       - "host.docker.internal:10.30.1.3"
 ```
 In this case, set `10.30.1.3` to the projection netwrok interface static IP.

+Set the TIMEZONE_NAME environement variable found under the backend, worker and celery container definitions.
+This should be set to, for example
+`Melbourne/Australia` or the suitable name for your location.

+### Download the software
-Once you have edited the ml file.
+Once you have edited the yml file.
 Its time to pull down all the software from the docker-hub.
 To do this type:
 ```
 $ sudo docker-compose pull
 ```